Having dents in your car can be very frustrating, especially if they’re not your fault.

 Believe it or not, some of these tools are actually useful and can when used right, remove dents from your car.

 So, if you want to learn how to pull a dent, what types of dent pullers are available and which ones are the best to buy, keep reading!

 Table of Contents

 Do DIY Paintless Dent Removal kits work?

 Many people believe that paintless dent repair is easy and why wouldn’t they?

 You can buy a simple glue puller that you attach to a vehicle, one quick pull and your dent pops back into place, right?

 Wrong.
-DIY PDR kits can be effective on smaller dents.
+Beginner PDR Tools and kits can be effective on smaller dents.
 They can pull out small hail damage and trolley dents but the fix will be far from perfect.

 There’s a reason why Paintless Dent Removal costs what it does.
 It takes many years of experience and frustration to fix a dent as well as a professional can.

 Before you even think about attempting to pull out a dent there is one thing you need to do first.